The Four Basic Principles of Cooking- Salt. Fat. Acid Heat

 A few quick tips:

-A cast iron pan is a great, inexpensive addition to any kitchen because it heats evenly and will last a lifetime if taken care of.
-(Check out my article on how to season a cast iron pan here.)
+- A cast iron pan is a great, inexpensive addition to any kitchen because it heats evenly and will last a lifetime if taken care of.
+(Check out my article on how to season and how to clean a cast iron pan with salt.)